Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+Yes.
+Like the Jukes Cantor run, the data was already in a fairly constant state after 1000 generations.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+The parameters from both runs converged.
+The trees were also similar although there were still the few nodes that drifted around and had low vlaues.
+This was noticeable in that one tree included a polytomy.

 ## Running on empty